stuartlynne/fitness_hrv/_posts/2022-06-01-hrv_readiness.md

 From *AIEndurance*:
 ```
-If you put out less power/pace for the saem a1 on a given day, you are not performing
+If you put out less power/pace for the same a1 on a given day, you are not performing
 well compared to your current baseline.

 Conversely, if your power/pace for the same a1 is higher than your current baseline,